AidanInfante/Cyber-Capstone/README.md

         setup-files/    # files used to create final scripts

-            ember-dataset/     # data imported for training and demo ember_dataset_2018_2.tar    # file to extract
-                features.py    # script of different file features README.md     # ember README giving instructions to import data, but only used to import data (other instructions there, but stayed unused as I built my own scripts for my project)
+            ember-dataset/     # data imported for training and demo ember_dataset_2018_2.tar    # file to extract from ember README (too large to upload to github) features.py    # script of different file features README.md     # ember README giving instructions to import data, but only used to import data (other instructions there, but stayed unused as I built my own scripts for my project)
-                test_features.jsonl    # tests dataset to compare to Random Forest Model accuracy train_features_0.jsonl     # data to analyze and use to train train_features_1.jsonl     # data to analyze and use to train train_features_2.jsonl     # data to analyze and use to train train_features_3.jsonl     # data to analyze and use to train train_features_4.jsonl     # data to analyze and use to train train_features_5.jsonl     # data to analyze and use to train
+                test_features.jsonl    # tests dataset to compare to Random Forest Model accuracy, need to extract from ember README (too large to upload to github) train_features_0.jsonl     # data to analyze and use to train, need to extract from ember README (too large to upload to github) train_features_1.jsonl     # data to analyze and use to train, need to extract from ember README (too large to upload to github) train_features_2.jsonl     # data to analyze and use to train, need to extract from ember README (too large to upload to github) train_features_3.jsonl     # data to analyze and use to train, need to extract from ember README (too large to upload to github) train_features_4.jsonl     # data to analyze and use to train, need to extract from ember README (too large to upload to github) train_features_5.jsonl     # data to analyze and use to train, need to extract from ember README (too large to upload to github)

-            create_clean_features.py    # script that flattens nested JSON for model training ember_features.csv     # initial nested JSON flattening script output generate_csv.py     # created the initial ember_features.csv
+            create_clean_features.py    # script that flattens nested JSON for model training ember_features.csv     # initial nested JSON flattening script output, needs to be created by generate_csv.py as it is too large to upload to github generate_csv.py     # created the initial ember_features.csv
             train_model.py     # uses the cleaned features to train and save the Random Forest Classifier

-        cleaned_features.csv    # output of the clean flattening script Demo.mp4    # demo video for presentation
+        cleaned_features.csv    # output of the clean flattening script, needs to be created by create_clean_features.py as it is too large to upload to github
+        Demo.mp4    # demo video for presentation
-        full_script_gui.py  # final and full script that runs antivirus and scans csv files Infante_Antivirus_Model.joblib     # trained Random Forest Classifier used for final script predictions_output.csv     # output of the predictions script README.md     # this file detailing the project requirements.txt    # detailed text with the different imports needed for the scripts to run
+        full_script_gui.py  # final and full script that runs antivirus and scans csv files Infante_Antivirus_Model.joblib     # trained Random Forest Classifier used for final script, must be created by train_model.py as it is too large to upload to github predictions_output.csv     # output of the predictions script README.md     # this file detailing the project requirements.txt    # detailed text with the different imports needed for the scripts to run